NealGarcia/nba-teams/README.md

 - Teams are displayed in the form of table & rows and are displayed in alphabetical order by city - users can toggle ascending or descending order by clicking the arrow in the city column header.

-- Clicking on a row will highlight the selected team and will open a side panel that displas. detailed information of a game played by the team in season 2021.
+- Clicking on a row will highlight the selected team and will open a side panel that displays detailed information of a game played by the team in season 2021.

 - Using the search bar will provide a list of player search results in a separate side panel.
 Clicking on a player will open a modal displaying the selected player's stats.